Magnavox Odyssey 400 (1976) – 4NERDS Hardware Archive

 REAL WEAKNESS

-In a market already rushing toward simpler, cheaper, and more standardized hardware, the Odyssey 400 could look less immediately streamlined than its contemporaries.
+In a market rushing toward simpler, cheaper, and more standardized hardware, the Odyssey 400 could look less immediately streamlined than some contemporaries.

 MUSEUM CONTEXT